The Top 6 Tips For Welding Aluminum

 How is Aluminum Made?

 Although it’s the most abundant metallic element in the Earth’s crust, aluminum never occurs in its metallic form in nature.
 Its compounds, however, are present in nearly every form of vegetation, mineral, and animal.
+So, how is aluminum made?

 When the silvery-white metal is isolated (first achieved in 1825), we wind up with the periodic element Aluminum (Al).
 Thanks to the modern method of producing aluminum, it surpassed copper in world production of nonferrous metals back in the 1960s.
 Today’s seamless process – electrolysis of purified alumina dissolved in cryolite – has allowed aluminum to remain widely used in several settings for decades.
+In this article, the aluminum distributors at Pennsylvania Steel Company break down everything you need to know about aluminum and its production process.

 Basic Properties & Structure